johannesuhl/histmaps/README.md

 2) Then use create_tSNE_plots.py.
 This script requires Matlab.
 It also needs batch_tsne_embedding.m, a Matlab script file.
 For each input folder, the .m file is executed in Matlab.
 The .m file reads the t-SNE coordinates and the txt containing the sample image filenames and creates two images: the sample images as thumbnails in their original location in the 2d t-SNE space, and a rectified version (using some nearest neighbor technique).
 The size of the thumbnails can be controlled in create_tSNE_plots.py as well.

-## Creating nice confusion matrices heatmaps using seaborn:
+## Creating nice confusion matrices using seaborn heatmaps:

 confmat_viz.py contains a code snippet for plotting confusion matrices using seaborn heatmaps.